MicrosoftDocs/OfficeDocs-SkypeForBusiness.de-DE/Skype/SfbServer/skype-for-business-hybrid-solutions/plan-your-phone-system-cloud-pbx-solution/start-cclogging.md

 ## <a name="detailed-description"></a>Detaillierte Beschreibung
 <a name="DetailedDescription"> </a>

-Das Cmdlet Start-CcLogging bietet Administratoren die Möglichkeit, mit der Protokollierung von eingehenden und ausgehenden Anrufen in einer Cloud Connector-Appliance zu beginnen.
+Das Cmdlet Start-CcLogging bietet Administratoren die Möglichkeit, mit der Protokollierung eingehender und ausgehender Anrufe in einer Cloud Connector-Appliance zu beginnen.
 Standardmäßig wird die Protokollierung nach vier Stunden automatisch beendet.

 ## <a name="input-types"></a>Eingabetypen
 <a name="InputTypes"> </a>

 Keine.
-Das Cmdlet „Start-CcLogging“ akzeptiert keine Pipelineeingaben.
+Das cmdlet Start-CcLogging akzeptiert keine weitergeleitete Eingabe.

 ## <a name="return-types"></a>Rückgabetypen
 <a name="ReturnTypes"> </a>

 Keine

 ## <a name="see-also"></a>Siehe auch
 <a name="ReturnTypes"> </a>